redis-vl-dotnet

 SemanticRouter

-SemanticRouter maps an input embedding to the nearest stored route reference.
+SemanticRouter classifies an input embedding against stored route references.
+A route can hold many reference phrases, and the router can return either the single nearest reference or a ranked set of matching routes.
 It is useful when one incoming request needs to be classified into a workflow, intent, or tool category before the application continues.

 Schema and options